amitbakde99/Udacity-Notebook/Lesson-1-SQL-Basics.md

 - SQL is a great tool for analyzing multiple tables at once.
 - SQL allows you to analyze more complex questions than dashboard tools like Google Analytics.

+### SQL vs NoSQL

+You may have heard of NoSQL, which stands for not only SQL.
+Databases using NoSQL allow you to write code that interacts with the data a bit differently than what we will do in this course.
+These NoSQL environments tend to be particularly popular for web-based data, but less popular for data that lives in spreadsheets the way we have been analyzing data up to this point.
+One of the most popular NoSQL languages is called MongoDB.
+Udacity has a full course on MongoDB that you can take for free here, but these will not be a focus of this program.

 ### Why is SQL important?
 1. Easy to understand
 2. Can access data directly